griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 ### What is a Remote First culture?

 Companies that adopt remote working practices are going to be way ahead in how their brand is ultimately perceived i.e The opposite of [Yahoo](http://allthingsd.com/20130222/physically-together-heres-the-internal-yahoo-no-work-from-home-memo-which-extends-beyond-remote-workers/).
-But favourably instead; by potential employees who now want to be employed there.
+But favourably instead by potential employees who now want to be employed there.

 Environment Drives Culture, Culture Drives Brand.

-Company management may be better swayed into adopting Remote First when a positive reception can cause the share price to increase rather than it makes employees happy or motivated.
+Company management, ones with pointy hair, may be better swayed into adopting Remote First Culture when a positive reception can cause the share price to increase rather than it makes employees happy or motivated.

 What can it solve?